 Definitely, yes.
 First, you can use NDVI maps of your field to validate the results of applying various fungicides and see which one leads to healthier and more resistant crops.
 Second, the NDVI image can be used as a prescription map showing you the areas, where crops may have been suffering from fungal disease, so fungicide can be applied accordingly.
 It will cost you less than spraying the entire field.

+Weed management is more powerful with satellite data.
 The NDVI profile of weed-free crops differs noticeably from that of the weed-infested crops.

 According to multiple studies, NDVI images can be used for detecting late-season weed infestations in crops.
 Calculated from aerial or high-resolution satellite images acquired a few weeks before crop senescence, NDVI can help you differentiate between weed-free and weed-infested plants, the latter would be having a higher spectral response (= higher NDVI values).
 Alternatively, weed areas can be detected with post-harvesting images.
 NDVI images can, therefore, serve as herbicide prescription maps letting you spray only the weed patches instead of the whole field and reducing the environmental impact and costs.